-Found 0 - 10 results of 49 programs matching keyword " monterey bay aquarium research"
+Found 0 - 10 results of 51 programs matching keyword " monterey bay aquarium research"

+What would it take for humans to travel to and live on Mars—and who is daring enough to do it?
+In this episode, we explore the Mars One project, which is planning human settlement on the red planet, and hear from scientists at NASA's Ames Research Center about adjusting to the Martian environment.
+We also meet some brave Bay Area residents who are hoping to make the journey.
 Seasonal cycles and winter storms bring extra-high "king tides" that can swamp coastal structures and habitats.
 What’s a coastal dweller to do?
 Take pictures!
 It’s no joke: Educators from the California King Tides Initiative explain how citizen snapshots can be of real value to researchers and policy makers.

 This buoy will be anchored near the Exploratorium for six months, monitoring the acid levels of the bay and transmitting data to NOAA via satellite.
 This research will give NOAA scientists a better understanding of how the rising acid levels in the ocean are affecting very diverse things such as fish behavior, larvae development, and even plankton.
 Edited b-roll of establishing shots, exhibits, and visitors for press use of the new Exploratorium at Pier 15.
 Extended raw b-roll of establishing shots, exhibits, and visitors for press use of the new Exploratorium at Pier 15.
 Take to the skies on board the zeppelin Eureka with pilot Andrea Deyling of Airship Ventures and get a crash-free course in lighter-than-air flight: What’s the difference between an airship, a blimp, and a zeppelin?
 How do they stay aloft?
 How high and how fast can they fly?

-Airship Ventures operates the only commercial passenger airship operation in the United States.
-To find out more go to www.airshipventures.com.
+and the Curiosity rover.
 Beneath the 100-year-old piers that will soon house the new Exploratorium, highly specialized divers are working around the clock to repair and restore a part of the museum that most people will never see: the 1,200 concrete piles—sunk into the bay mud—that support the piers.
 The waters of San Francisco Bay are making a dramatic comeback as workers slowly remove a 1950s-era paved deck from between Piers 15 and 17 on the historic Embarcadero, at the site of the Exploratorium’s new home.
 In early November 2011, the east bridge, dedicated to the Fries family by San Francisco philanthropist Bill Fries, was put in place, connecting the terrace of the new Pier 15 Bay Observatory building to the adjacent side of Pier 17.
 When the museum opens in the spring of 2013, this bridge will offer prime views of the City and the Bay.
 There are green sea turtles in San Diego Bay?
 Where did they come from?
 Do they really live over 100 years?
 Why is it important for scientists to keep track of these giant creatures, and how on earth do they do it?
 In this interview with ecologist Tomoharu Eguchi (NOAA Marine Fisheries Service) and ecology graduate student Sheila Madrak, we meet the sea turtles and explore these 'big' questions.